 Nobody ever got good at writing by talking about it.
 Or hearing about it.
-Or reading about it.
 You get good at writing by doing it.
 Then you get your work critiqued, figure out what's not up to par, and try it again.
+And again.
 And again.